Last Updated on 14th January 2023

 Step 1 – Uninstall Rust.

-The first and most important thing you’ll have to do is to completely uninstall Rust and the launcher and clear every single file related to it.
-We want to ensure that no files are left on the PC that could link you back to the ban.
+The first and most important thing you’ll have to do is to uninstall Rust completely.
+We want to ensure that no files are left on the PC that could link you back to the IP ban.

 Navigate to the Control Panel and choose the option Programs.